Alvf/Collision-Penalty-Analysis/README.md

     make
     cd ../../bin
     ./unitTests

+We put various vertex-face/edge-edge collision frame/length/energy arrangements through a finite-differencing comparison for gradients and Hessians.

 ## Collision Eigenanalysis
 The files located in `src/Collision` contain C++ implementations of general energy eigenpairs and